jkwening/bike-price-predictor/README.md

 # Objective
+General: Demonstrate ability to finish a project end-to-end independently.

-To predict the value of a bike based on features such as:
+Project: To predict the value of a bike based on features such as:

 * sale price
 * msrp